AkshayAnil1080/Kubernetes/README.md

 			So, exposing this file will get me the encoded password too and can decode it by base64 conversion.</i>
 	21. Create a secret key via CLI
 			<i>Exploring the help command to get the usage of SECERET in K8 via CLI.</i>
+k8-8 - 	22.
+Scale in and Scala out via CLI using Deployment
+	23.	bulding docker image and push to docker hub
+	24. Update image in fly with newer version with 100% uptime
+	25.	undo the deployment

 # Commands till yet: